 And all of this is just the tip of the iceberg in terms of great uses for live video!
 In this article, we’ll first consider what a video streaming host, or streaming service, is in the first place.
 Next, we’ll discuss how video streaming platforms, like DaCast, can help promote your brand and content.
 We’ll also help you to assess your business’ streaming needs, and we’ll compare the major video streaming host players on the market today.
 Finally, we’ll provide a case study on how to choose the best video streaming host for you.

-Let’s start by exploring what a video streaming host can do for broadcasts like you!
+Now, let’s start by exploring what a video streaming host can do for your broadcasts.

 What Is a Video Streaming Host?

-If you want to live stream, you need a variety of tools and equipment.
+If you want to stream live video, you need a variety of tools and equipment.
 Most important in this list of requirements is a server (or network of servers) that can distribute your video to viewers around the world.

 It is possible to create your own solution here.
 However, if you have a substantial audience, you’ll need a lot of servers.
 That means a great deal of expense and technical overhead.
 Generally, only large enterprises with significant resources deploy their own live streaming servers.
 And even with large businesses, this approach is very rare.